-A content site or simply a website is a collection text and images marked up using HTML (Hyper Text Markup Language).
+A content site or simply a website is a collection text, images and videos marked up using HTML (Hyper Text Markup Language).
 When a visitor see this site in a web browser like Chrome, Firefox or Internet Explorer, the web browser interprets the marked up content and displays it in a specified format giving an attractive look and feel to the website.

 A content site can be classified into the following two categories: